amartincolby/Rust-Quick-Guide/README.md

         large_int: i64,
     }

-    /* In the above union, 64 bits of space will be reserved because one possible value is a 64-bit integer. */
+    /* In the above union, 64 bits of space will be reserved because one possible value is a 64-bit integer.

+    Chances are you will never use a union.
+Interacting with them is part of what is considered unsafe Rust and an enum will be a better choice in almost every case.
+The primary use case for unions is when extreme memory efficiency is needed and the safety of enums consumes memory. */

     /*----------------------------------------------